Governance as a service

 - The Green Book: Appraisal and evaluation in central government, HM Treasury, 2013

-- Agile Digital and IT Projects: Clarification of business case guidance, HM Treasury, London, 2015
+- Agile digital and IT Projects: Clarification of business case guidance, HM Treasury and the Government Digital Service, originally 2015 and updated March 2019

 - Governance: Why it matters, by the BSI (British Standards Institution) in The Gazette